WPChill/imageseo-wordpress/readme.txt

 = WHY MUST YOU USE IMAGE SEO WORDPRESS PLUGIN ? =

 * To stop losing traffic : more than 20% of Google searches are coming from Google Images.
 To increase your position in the SERP you need to optimize your ALTs tags and rename your files and medias in a good way.
-ImageSEO does it !
+Image SEO does it !
 * Because optimizing your images will have a positive impact on your global SEO strategy.
-ImageSEO does it !
+Image SEO does it !
 * Because Image are more compelling than words when it comes to sell or tell somethings.
 Improve your images ranking in Google, Qwant and Bing will improve your conversion rate.
-ImageSEO does it !
+Image SEO does it !
-* Because it’s easier to rank on competitive keywords during image researches (and ImageSEO does it, but you knew it already ;))
+* Because it’s easier to rank on competitive keywords during image researches (and Image SEO does it, but you knew it already ;))

 = How to get your API Key set up Image SEO WordPress Plugin ? =

 Step 1 : you have to download and activate Image SEO Plugin.
-Step 2 : you need to [create an account on Image SEO]((https://app.imageseo.io/register-wordpress)) to get an API Key (it's free).
+Step 2 : you need to [create an account on Image SEO](https://app.imageseo.io/register-wordpress) to get an API Key (it's free).
 Step 3 : back on the plugin and enter your API Key.
 Step 4 : bulk your library / image galery and start to improve your images for SEO !